Client-side form validation

 • minlength and maxlength: Specifies the minimum and maximum length of textual data (strings).

-• min and max: Specifies the minimum and maximum values of numerical input types.
+• min, max, and step: Specifies the minimum and maximum values of numerical input types, and the increment, or step, for values, starting from the minimum.

 • type: Specifies whether the data needs to be a number, an email address, or some other specific preset type.